-About the admission button for First Night Saranac Lake 2018
+About the admission button and banner for First Night Saranac Lake 2019

 FUNDING FIRST NIGHT: Admission button sales provide about half the funds needed to produce First Night.
 Support from sponsors, individuals, local businesses, and grants make up the rest.
 Your support makes it happen!